tonitienda/cinc-estrelles/README.md

 Playground to work on microservices with different technologies I want to try out, learn or keep using.

+The context will be an application for a ficticiout hotel. `The Great Ruteho 5*`

 ## Intro

 I would not recoment a 1-team (or 1-person) project to deal with lots of different technologies or